rishiraj-rpg/Pixemo/README.md

 5. AWS S3 Storage for storing user profile photo

-6. Deep Learning for Predicting Image Captions and Emojis
+6. Deep Learning for generating Image Captions and Emojis

 <h3 align="left">Getting Started:</h3>
 To run Pixemo locally on your machine, follow these steps: